 When you start a fresh Gmail account, it seems like you have all of the space you'll ever need.
 But after several years of emails, that may not be the case.
-If you're looking to free up some space by deleting old messages, following a couple of tips will help you remove old emails in no-time.
+If you're looking to free up some space, following these instructions for how to delete old emails in Gmail to remove old emails in no-time.

-Here's how to search for and remove old messages in bulk:
+Here's how to search for and delete Gmail messages in bulk:

 Search by date